What Do TFSI, TDI, and Other Engine Badges Mean on Cars?

 Diesel

-High torque, efficient
+High torque, strong economy

 TGDi